For Seniors

 • Seniors traditionally wear caps and gowns at Ivy Exercises, Baccalaureate, and Commencement.
 The college supplies, free of charge, caps and gowns for all seniors receiving financial aid.
 Students not receiving aid will be charged $25 (+tax) to their term bill.

 Seniors and mid-cycle seniors may pick up regalia at the Williams Bookstore with your Williams ID during Senior Week.
-The bookstore is open from 10am-6pm Monday-Saturday that week.
+You may pick up at the bookstore 11am-5pm Monday-Saturday that week.
 They will also be open from 8AM - 10AM on Commencement Sunday.

 The cap is worn so the board is parallel to the ground, not perched on the back of your head.
 The tassel belongs on the right side of the cap on all occasions until you ascend the stage to receive your diploma at Commencement.
 The gowns are not always colorfast.
 Since Ivy Exercises and Commencement are held outdoors even in a light rain, you may want to bring rain gear if the weather looks threatening.
 You may also want to consider wearing something that you would not mind getting stained if the dye runs from your robe.